HaiderZaidiDev/stacksize/README.md

 ![Screenshot](https://i.imgur.com/5E1FPA4.png)

 For taking the plunge into mobile development; I decided to solve a problem I faced: calculating my stack (total value of all chips) in poker.
-Rather than keeping track of the stack in the iOS notes app, I created this as a more elegant solution.
+Rather than keeping track of the stack in the iOS notes app (or using increments like a normal person), I created this as a more elegant solution (a.k.a an excuse to make an app).

 Features: